-It is up to you to decide whether you wish to receive sickness benefit.
+It is up to you to decide whether you wish to receive a sickness benefit.
 The conclusion of this optional tariff results in a three-year commitment to the statutory health insurance fund.

 Monthly tariffs for private health insurance

 In private health insurance, monthly income does not play a role.
 So high earning expats can benefit from lower health insurance costs of private health insurance.

 Depending on their tariff, expats are either reimbursed monthly payments by the health insurance company or they get a percentage share back.

 The employer also pays a share of expat’s monthly premium of private health insurance.
 However, the maximum they can contribute is the amount they would pay for a publicly insured employee (max. €367.97 for health insurance and €71.48 for long-term care insurance)